 Dawn Walsh, President

 Dawn’s interest in death and dying began with the death of her mother Mary when Dawn was a young adult.
 Her interest deepened following the death of her friend Linda, whose body she helped wash, dress, and shroud.
 Subsequently, she has developed a growing curiosity regarding our cultural views and practices surrounding death.
 It was her work as a hospice volunteer—seeing the difference between those who were able to die at home and those who weren’t—that inspired her to create a community home for the dying.
 When she met Hannah through hospice, she found the perfect partner to help bring this vision to fruition.
 Paula, with whom she forged a close friendship through conversations about death, became the clear choice to complete the circle of founders.
 Dawn founded and produced Provincetown's Day of the Dead Arts Festival from 2016-2018.
-She is a community death educator, end-of-life doula, green burial advocate, and home funeral guide.
+She is a hospice volunteer, community death educator, end-of-life doula, green burial advocate, and home funeral guide.
 She serves on the Provincetown Cemetery Commission and is a member of the Order of the Good Death, End-of-Life Doula Alliance, National Home Funeral Alliance, and Funeral Consumer Alliance.

 Paula Erickson, Treasurer